cns-iu/cns-humanexus-2.0/docs/readme.md

 ## Images of the Week

 HuBMAP (The Human Biomolecular Atlas Program) features an image each week from one of their funded research groups.
-Three images, all from 2025, appear in the animation:
+Four images, all from 2025, appear in the animation:
 1. The [3D map](https://drive.google.com/drive/u/0/folders/1h5KcDTwdarBs7bNgf_staNMSKB1N_8kg) of multiscalar neurovascular connections between nephrons of the human kidney across the lifespan from Dr.Sanjay Jain and Dr. Gloria Pryhuber.
 2. The 3D, 50x light sheet fluorescence microscopy (LSFM) [image](https://drive.google.com/drive/u/0/folders/1h5KcDTwdarBs7bNgf_staNMSKB1N_8kg) of an adult human kidney cortex from Dr. Sanjay Jain and Liam McLaughlin.
 3. The CODEX [image](https://drive.google.com/drive/u/0/folders/1h5KcDTwdarBs7bNgf_staNMSKB1N_8kg) of the small intestine from Joanna Bi and Dr. Bei Wei.
+4. The Cell DIVE [image](https://drive.google.com/drive/u/0/folders/1h5KcDTwdarBs7bNgf_staNMSKB1N_8kg) of organ mapping antibody panel-22 for skin from Dr. Fiona Ginty, Liz McDonough, and Christine Surrette from GE Research.

 ## HRA Pop Helios